publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch107/m__us_usc_t7_s8102.md

                 (iv) set forth recommended practices with respect to the procurement of biobased products and items containing such materials;

+                (v) require reporting of quantities and types of biobased products purchased by procuring agencies;

+                (vi) promote biobased products, including forest products, that apply an innovative approach to growing, harvesting, sourcing, procuring, processing, manufacturing, or application of biobased products regardless of the date of entry into the marketplace;

-                (v) provide information as to the availability, relative price, performance, and environmental and public health benefits of such materials and items; and
+                (vii) as determined to be necessary by the Secretary based on the availability of data, provide information as to the availability, relative price, performance, and environmental and public health benefits of such materials and items; and

-                (vi) take effect on the date established in the guidelines, which may not exceed 1 year after publication.
+                (viii) take effect on the date established in the guidelines, which may not exceed 1 year after publication.

             (C) __Information provided__

-                Information provided pursuant to subparagraph (B)(v) with respect to a material or item shall be considered to be provided for another item made with the same material or item.
+                Information provided pursuant to subparagraph (B)(v)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  with respect to a material or item shall be considered to be provided for another item made with the same material or item.

             (D) __Prohibition__